Susan Grant Lewin: Early life and education

-Career in journalism and communications
+Career in Journalism and Communications

 Lewin began her professional career as a design journalist and later served as Senior Editor for Design and Architecture at House Beautiful.
 She also worked as a design editor for Home Furnishings Daily.

-In the 1980s, Lewin founded Susan Grant Lewin Associates, a public relations firm specializing in design, art, and architecture.
+In 1996, Lewin founded Susan Grant Lewin Associates, a public relations firm specializing in design, art, and architecture.
 The firm has represented a range of prominent clients, including consumer products designer James Dyson, designer Philippe Starck for Duravit, and organizations associated with the Miami Design District.
 The agency also contributed to the launch of Design Miami in 2005 and collaborated with major cultural institutions and architectural firms, including those led by Steven Holl, Michael Graves, Charles Gwathmey, and Tom Kundig.

+Lewin also served as global creative director for Formica Corporation, where she helped lead the promotion of the company's ColorCore laminate during the early 1980s.
+The ColorCore campaign is noted as a significant moment in the history of postmodern design, and Lewin organized a series of international exhibitions and programs that brought together architects, designers, and manufacturers.
+According to Yale University Art Gallery curator John Stuart Gordon, Lewin's work with ColorCore reflected "the diversity of her interests and how she tied them together," contributing to major design themes of the decade.
+Among the most prominent commissions was Frank Gehry's sculptural ColorCore fish, one of several projects documented in Lewin's book Formica & Design: From Countertop to High Art (Rizzoli).

-Jewelry collecting and philosophy
+Jewelry Collecting and Philosophy

-Lewin is widely recognized for her contribution to the visibility of American studio jewelry.
+Lewin is recognized for her contribution to the visibility of American studio jewelry.
 She has emphasized a focus on conceptual and sculptural works rather than traditional precious materials, stating:

-"I sought out works that were not about wealth or sentiment: they were about ideas and concepts — art in jewellery format."
+I sought out works that were not about wealth or sentiment: they were about ideas and concepts – art in jewellery format.

 She has also described her view of jewelry as both intellectual and wearable art:

-"I believe that jewelery can decorate the mind in the same way it can decorate the body."
+I believe that jewelry can decorate the mind in the same way it can decorate the body.

+According to a Financial Times profile, Lewin seeks out contemporary jewelry that she believes should be “intellectually challenging and capable of decorating the mind as well as the body,” reflecting her belief that art jewelry transcends traditional notions of ornamentation.

 Her collecting expanded while researching her book One of a Kind: American Art Jewelry Today (1994), which documented the evolution of American studio jewelry.
 Her gifts to the Cooper Hewitt alone exceed 250 works.

+In her 2024 book A Collector’s Journey, Lewin outlines her approach to collecting contemporary art jewelry, emphasizing long-term relationships with artists and a focus on conceptual, sculptural, and materially experimental works.
+The book documents the evolution of her collection and reflects her view of jewelry as a form of artistic and intellectual expression rather than conventional adornment.

+Commentary from Art Jewelry Forum underscores Lewin’s deep involvement in contemporary jewelry, including her longstanding relationships with artists, curators, and institutions active in the field.

 Major exhibitions drawn from her collection include: